Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 49th, and he is 107th in the league in slugging.
+- He ranks 25th in batting average, 51st in on base percentage, and 108th in slugging among qualified hitters in baseball.

-- Hoerner has picked up a hit in 73.7% of his 118 games this season, with more than one hit in 33.9% of those games.
+- Hoerner has picked up a hit in 73.1% of his 119 games this year, with multiple hits in 33.6% of those games.

-- In 32.2% of his games this year, Hoerner has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in five contests.
+- Hoerner has an RBI in 38 of 119 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.